Your Voice for Justice in Ohio Employment and Civil Rights Matters

 Prohibited Acts

-Employers are prohibited from interfering or denying employee rights provided by the FMLA.
+Employers are prohibited from interfering with or denying employee rights provided by the FMLA.
 According to the FMLA, the following actions are also barred:

 • Failure to provide an employee leave, including intermittent leave